 After you configure the predictive model, its status changes to Ready to Build.
 Depending on the model’s scope, building may take a few hours or more.
 The process runs in the cloud, so there’s no impact on performance for your agents.

 - On the Einstein Case Classification Setup page, click the model name in the list.

 - Click the model’s Setup tab.

 - The Fields to Predict section lists the fields whose values Einstein will predict.
 To remove a field from the model, click Remove from the field’s action menu.
-To add fields, click Edit on the model.
+To add fields, click Edit under Configure Data.

 - Click Build to build the model.